Military & Veteran Affairs

 Click on ‘Submit Request’, upload any documentation if needed

-The PDF presentation below contains detailed instructions on applying for FTA:
+The link below contains detailed instructions on applying for FTA:

 **** Please check your email frequently in order to ensure no outstanding requirements remain after your FTA submission.
-Mr. McClanahan will reach out to you via email for any other documents or changes you may need to make.
-For questions, please reach out to Mr. James McClanahan by phone at 615-313-0604 or by email at email@example.com.
+Mr. James McClanahan, the Education Services Specialist for TN Army National Guard, will reach out to you via email for any other required documents or changes you may need to make.
+Mr. McClanahan can be reached by phone at 615-313-0604 or by email at email@example.com.

 GI Bill® is a registered trademark of the Department of Veterans Affairs (VA).